Zennrr/nikoheikkila/README.md

 The board includes:

-- Tasks to do
+- Tasks done
 - Hours spent on each task
-- Current status of tasks
+- Date when task was finished
+- Comment on each task
 - Total hours spent on the project

 ## Technology Stack